LakshmiRadhakrishnan09/AWS-Security-Specialist/KMS.md

 - Master key never leaves KMS
 - S3 used data key for AES 256 encryption

-Master key is identified by keyId, Key arun, alias, alias arn. **Alias** is used for rotating and it points to current master key. \
+Master key is identified by keyId, Key arn, alias, alias arn. **Alias** is used for rotating and it points to current master key. \
 Encrypted data key has reference to master key ID.
 So even in case master key is rotated, it refers to old master key. \
 Application code use alias.
 So no need to update application even if key is rotated.